-- To develop a positive attitude to themselves and others. - To experience a range of differing activities and realise that physical activity doesn't have to be about winning a competition - doing your best is as important. - To be able to encourage others and give praise for their achievements so that when children perform they do not fear failure. - To treat your team, the opposition and the referee with respect. - To raise self-esteem through opportunities to celebrate sporting success.
+- To develop a positive attitude to themselves and others. - To experience a range of differing activities; understanding that physical activity doesn't have to be about winning; taking part, doing your best and learning from experience is equally as important. - To be able to encourage others and give praise for their achievements so that when children perform they do not fear failure. - To treat themselves, their team, the opposition and the referee with respect. - To raise self-esteem through opportunities to celebrate sporting success.